Sounding Together ‘26: Talinup

 Accommodation at Sounding Together is in shared rooms.
 Very limited private rooms are available; if you would like to be prioritised for a more private space, please indicate the reason for your preference in as much detail as you are comfortable.
 No promises but we’ll do our best.

-All food will be vegetarian with vegan, gf etc. options as necessary based on needs of the cohort.
+All food will be vegetarian by default, with other dietary needs indicated in the form accounted for.
 Main meals are eaten together.
 Cooking responsibilities emerge spontaneously like most things in the workshop; enthusiastic-but-sensitive commandeering is welcome.
+We are good at cooking for large groups and complex intersectional dietary requirements and can teach you how to do this!

 The vibe is rugged, DIY, friendly, gentle, silly and thrown-together.
 It’s comfortable, but “camping adjacent” and without much privacy in the house itself.
 Being a good sport about this is a way into the magic of the workshop.